 (JAPhA.
 38(4):417; July/August 1998) (JAPhA.
-NS44(5):551; September/October 2004) (Reviewed 2010) (Reviewed 2015)
+NS44(5):551; September/October 2004) (Reviewed 2010) (Reviewed 2015) (Reviewed 2023)

-29. The Committee recommends RETAINING the following policy statement as written.
 2011 Potential Conflicts of Interest in Pharmacy Practice

 - 1. APhA reaffirms that as health care professionals, pharmacists are expected to act in the best interest of patients when making clinical recommendations. - 2.
 APhA supports pharmacists using evidence-based practices to guide decisions that lead to the delivery of optimal patient care. - 3.
 APhA supports pharmacist development, adoption, and use of policies and procedures to manage potential conflicts of interest in practice. - 4.
 APhA should develop core principles that guide pharmacists in developing and using policies and procedures for identifying and managing potential conflicts of interest.

 (JAPhA.
-NS51(4): 482; July/August 2011) (Reviewed 2016)
+NS51(4): 482; July/August 2011) (Reviewed 2016) (Reviewed 2023)

-30. The Committee recommends RETAINING the following policy statement as written.
 2009 Non-FDA-Approved Drugs and Patient Safety

-- 1. APhA calls for education and collaboration among health professional organizations, federal agencies, and other stakeholders to ensure that all manufacturer, distributor, and repackaged marketed prescription drugs used in patient care have been FDA-approved as safe and effective. - 2.
-APhA supports initiatives aimed at closing regulatory and distribution-system loopholes that facilitate market entry of new prescription drugs products without FDA approval. - 3.
+1. APhA calls for education and collaboration among health professional organizations, federal agencies, and other stakeholders to ensure that all manufacturer, distributor, and repackaged marketed prescription drugs used in patient care have been FDA-approved as safe and effective.

+- 2. APhA supports initiatives aimed at closing regulatory and distribution-system loopholes that facilitate market entry of new prescription drugs products without FDA approval. - 3.
 APhA encourages health professionals to consider FDA approval status of prescription drug products when making decisions about prescribing, dispensing, substitution, purchasing, formulary development, and in the development of pharmacy/medical education programs and drug information compendia.

 (JAPhA.
-NS49(4):492; July/August 2009) (Reviewed 2014) (Reviewed 2019)
+NS49(4):492; July/August 2009) (Reviewed 2014) (Reviewed 2019) (Reviewed 2023)

-31. The Committee recommends RETAINING the following policy statement as written.
 2001, 1990 Regulatory Infringements on Professional Practice

-- 1. APhA, in cooperation with other national pharmacy organizations, shall take a leadership role in the establishment and maintenance of standards of practice for existing and emerging areas in the profession of pharmacy. - 2.
-APhA encourages a cooperative process in the development, enforcement, and review of rules and regulations by agencies that affect any aspect of pharmacy practice, and this process must utilize the expertise of affected pharmacist specialists and their organizations. - 3.
+- 1. APhA, in cooperation with other national pharmacy organizations, shall take a leadership role in the establishment and maintenance of standards of practice for existing and emerging areas in the profession of pharmacy. - APhA encourages a cooperative process in the development, enforcement, and review of rules and regulations by agencies that affect any aspect of pharmacy practice, and this process must utilize the expertise of affected pharmacist specialists and their organizations. - 3.
 APhA supports the right of pharmacists to exercise professional judgment in the implementation of standards of practice in their practice settings.

 (Am Pharm.
 NS30(6):45; June 1990) (JAPhA.
-NS4(5)(suppl 1):S7; September/October, 2001) (Reviewed 2007) (Reviewed 2012) (Reviewed 2017) (Reviewed 2020)
+NS4(5)(suppl 1):S7; September/October, 2001) (Reviewed 2007) (Reviewed 2012) (Reviewed 2020) (Reviewed 2023)